-MDMG6007: APPLIED MEDIA MANAGEMENT
+MDMG6007: APPLIED MEDIA MANAGEMENT (Substituted for COMM6301)

 Modern media technologies require modern management practices from managers who can adapt to change quickly.
-Knowledge of the operation of a business and broad management skills are needed for success, whether these are corporate or selfgenerated greenfields and start-ups.
+Knowledge of the operation of a business and broad management skills are needed for success, whether these are corporate or self-generated green fields and start-ups.
 Applied Media Management prepares students for work in this exciting, but challenging world.
 This course is designed specifically to meet the demands of successful management in an era of rapid and dynamic change in media.
 It builds on earlier courses, and requires the student to apply the principles of media management that have been delivered in the programme.
 The course is designed to encourage innovative thinking.
 Students explore the principles of responsible and effective management and learn best practices in today's media industry.